3liz/docker-qgis-wps/README.md

 Master Qgis projects must be located at the location given by  `QYWPS_CACHE_ROOTDIR` - see configuration variables.

-Processing algorithms are located at the lacation given by `QYWPS_PROCESSSING_PROVIDERS_MODULE_PATH`.
+Processing algorithms are located at the lacation given by `QYWPS_PROCESSING_PROVIDERS_MODULE_PATH`.
 See the Qywps documentation on how to configure properly you provider directory: https://projects.3liz.org/infra-v3/py-qgis-wps/tree/master#configuring-providers

 ## Configuration